Equestrian Trail System

 The Allegan County ETS consists of 60 miles of marked and mapped designated riding trails.
 This makes it easier for riders, especially those that are new to the area, to enjoy this recreational opportunity in Allegan County.

 .
-Pine Point and Ely Lake, which also provide overnight equestrian camping opportunities, are connected by a riding trail network that is 30 miles in total length.
+Ely Lake, which also provides overnight equestrian camping opportunities, and the Swan Creek Pond trail head, are connected by a riding trail network (see above Equestrian Trail System Map).

 Special Note: All Allegan County ETS trails that are part of the Game Area will be closed to riding from November 15 to November 30 each year.
 This coincides with the firearm deer season.

 It is important to note that this ETS opportunity would not be possible without an active and dedicated volunteer group in FACETS (Friends of Allegan County Equestrian Trails).